 Recipients would often ignore emails – initial or follow-up – if the subject line isn’t compelling.
 To remedy this, ensure that you’re piquing the curiosity of your readers.
 Add a bit of mystery to your subject line, but not so much that it sounds like click-bait.

 Another tip for creating a riveting subject line is to add urgency to it.
 For instance, if you’re offering a free eBook, eCourse, or discounts to an upcoming Webinar, you should always highlight that in your subject line.
 Those may look a bit like:

 “Free eBook for Marketing Strategy in 2020” or “Limited 50% Discount for Webinar Courses About Marketing Campaigns.”
 Both these subject lines are eye-catching due to the words “free” and “limited.”

-Put simply, you want prospects to know that you’re offering them value in exchange for their time.
-Place that value in front of them and specify what exactly are they getting once they open their email.
+Put, you want prospects to know that you’re offering them value in exchange for their time.
+Place that value in front of them and specify what they are getting once they open their email.

 5. The Breakup

-Although persistence can provide positive results, it’s also important to know when to give up.
+Although persistence can provide positive results, it’s also essential to know when to give up.
 However, your final follow-up email is still your last card to play.

 According to HubSpot Senior Sales Manager, her team found that their breakup emails to potential clients have a 33% response rate.
-In this final message, continue to emphasize the value you offer while also saying goodbye to the prospect.
-This creates a sense of urgency of its own and may spur the client to finally reach back.
+In this final message, emphasize the value you offer while also saying goodbye to the prospect.
+This creates a sense of urgency of its own and may spur the client to reach back finally.

 Moreover, this maneuver can also be used in crafting your subject line, playing yet again on the curiosity and sense of urgency of the prospect.